 - Dope Slap: Topper receives one from Ramada, for his clumsy attempt to fetch the prison cell key with the broom stick.

 - Double Entendre: "You give Uncle Topper a nice big blow."

-- Dual Wielding: Not-Saddam dual-wields machine pistols with Bottomless Magazines at the beginning of the move as he blindly rampages through the front yard.
+- Dual Wielding: Not-Saddam dual-wields machine pistols with Bottomless Magazines at the beginning of the movie as he blindly rampages through the front yard.

-- Electric Torture: Parodied by having it cause a Big Blackout and pop popcorn inside the guy's shirt.
+- Electric Torture: Parodied by having it cause a Big Blackout and pop popcorn inside the Colonel Walter's shirt.

 - Emergency Cargo Dump: After the rescue mission, a couple of navy helicopters are used by soldiers and agents to escape from pursuit by Iraqi forces.
 When the pilot reports their chopper is carrying too much weight, there is an absurdist slapstick stunt as the heroes drop a grand piano on Saddam to lighten the chopper's load.

-- Enemy Mine: Topper and a random Iraqi soldier team up to take on the Energizer Bunny.
+- Enemy Mine: Topper and a random Iraqi soldier team up to take out a blue Energizer Bunny.

 - Felony Misdemeanor:

 - Colonel Walters is not easily phased by torture.Interrogator: I see you are no stranger to pain.

 Colonel Walters: Twice.